-Please remember Kiara in your prayers.
-Your love and support will help her to receive the assistance she needs to grow and develop.
+Your love and support will help Kiara to receive the assistance she needs to develop her potential.
+Please pray for her.

 Kiara lives in the mountainous community of Carmen Alto, home to approximately 10,000 residents.
 Typical houses are constructed of dirt floors and wood walls.
 The regional diet consists of maize, beans, bananas, chicken, fish, bread, cassava, plantains, rice and potatoes.